 One of the most widely known quotes about modelling is from George Box (1979): "all models are wrong, but some are useful".
-What he meant by that is, a) models are only representations of reality, b) every model (should) has a very specific purpose, and c) precise models are not necessarily "better" than accurate ones (Hammah and Curran 2009).
-This leads nicely to the concept of parsimony: The best models should have the minimum number of parameters and assumptions necessary to address the objectives and explain the phenomenon, but no more (Haag and Kaupenjohann 2001).
-Thus, it would be inefficient to identify every possible source of modelling error in this study, as opposed to focusing on those that matter the most.
+What he meant by that is, a) models are only representations of reality, b) every model (should) has a very specific purpose, and c) precise models are not necessarily "better"

+than accurate ones (Hammah and Curran 2009).
+This leads nicely to the concept of parsimony: the best models should have the minimum number of parameters and assumptions necessary to address the objectives and explain the phenomenon, but no more (Haag and Kaupenjohann 2001).
+In other words, what is the bare minimum number of pieces moving parts to achieve the modelling goal?
+Parsimony also suggests that not all those parts or pieces influence the output equally.

-Recall that the purpose of this modelling exercise was to define some broad and simple landscape-scale pre-industrial pattern metrics.
+Keeping in mind both Box's advice, and the concept of parsimony, recall that the purpose of this particular modelling exercise was to define some broad and simple landscape-scale pre-industrial pattern metrics.
 Thus, the question is not whether the model simulated fire pattern, probability of vegetative sprouting, or the inclusion/exclusion of specific fire behaviour patterns in the model are "right", but rather which factors, parameters, or assumptions are mostly likely to significantly alter the desired output.
 Thanks to the simplicity of the model - and its purpose - the possibilities are limited.

-The most significant factor driving the area in different seral-stages is the frequency of disturbance.
+The most significant factor driving the area of different seral-stages (i.e., all of Section 6.1) is the frequency of disturbance.
 To illustrate, using a simple negative exponential mathematical model that is broadly associated with representing age-class distributions in the boreal forest (Johnson 1992), the average amount of forest older than 120 years with a 65 year long-term fire cycle (LTFC) is 16%, compared to 20% for a LTFC of 75 years, and 26% for a landscape with a LTFC of 90 years.
-The process for identifying pre-industrial LTFCs in the study area was through and extensive, including a) an informal review of historical local records, b) a literature review, c) a two-day expert workshop, and d) four iterations of a LTFC map from anonymous expert opinion over four years (see Andison 2019).
+The process for identifying pre-industrial LTFCs in the study area was through and extensive, including a) an informal review of historical local records, b) a literature review, c) a two-day expert workshop, and d) four iterations of a LTFC map from anonymous expert opinion over four years (see Andison 2019a).
 It should be noted that this modelling was done prior to the completion of the final LTFC map produced from the iterative exercise.
-However, the LTFC numbers used for this project were not significantly different.
+However, as discussed earlier, the most important LTFC numbers used for this project did not change.